-Always seeking more knowledge and development on the guitar, Hago considers herself a lifelong student of the instrument.
-Throughout her 18 years of playing, she has studied with with many instructors of a variety of styles.
-Several of them include Jazz Virtuoso Tom Quayle; University of South Florida Jazz professor LaRue Nickelson; Players School of Music instructor Peter Mongaya; South African guitarist Derek Gripper; and Director of Education of the Tampa Bay Guitar Society Thomas Coffey.
-Being an instructor herself, much of the knowledge she has attained has also been self-taught through performance experience and persistent study and exploration of the instrument.
-Some of her influences include Marc Ribot, Bill Frisell, Nels Cline, Derek Gripper, Heitor Villa-Lobos, David Gilmour, Angus Young, Jeff Parker, Baden Powell, Andres Segovia, Johnny Marr, Yngwiee Malmsteen, John Frusciante, Stevie Ray Vaughan, Kirk Hammett, Tommy Iommi, Hubert Sumlin, B.B.
-King, Johnny Cash, among many others.
+Always seeking more knowledge and development on the guitar, Hago considers is a lifelong student of the instrument.
+Throughout her 19 years of playing, she has studied with with instructors of a variety of styles.
+Several of them include Jazz Virtuoso Tom Quayle; University of South Florida Jazz professor LaRue Nickelson; Players School of Music instructor Peter Mongaya; South African guitarist Derek Gripper; New York Jazz Workshop instructor Kenny Wessel; and Director of Education of the Tampa Bay Guitar Society Thomas Coffey.
+Being an instructor herself, much of the knowledge she has attained has also been self-taught through performance experience and persistent study and exploration of the instrument and vast repertoire.
+Her influences include Marc Ribot, Bill Frisell, Nels Cline, Julian Lage, Derek Gripper, Heitor Villa-Lobos, David Gilmour, Angus Young, Glenn Tipton, Jeff Parker, Fast Eddie, Billy Gibbons, Andres Segovia, Johnny Marr, Yngwiee Malmsteen, Francisco Tarrega, Stevie Ray Vaughan, Kirk Hammett, Tommy Iommi, B.B.
+King, Johnny Cash, among others.

 When not writing, practicing or performing, Hago teaches individual lessons in various styles of Acoustic, Electric, and Classical guitar as well as advanced technique and theory from her home.
 A guitar instructor since 2009, Hago's goal is to share her knowledge of the instrument and performance preparation to anyone who wishes to play and write music with the guitar.
 Visit the guitar lessons page for more information.